MandarGogate/av-challenge-website/challenge-data/scene-gen.md

 # Scene Generation

-Scenes are generated based on two scenarios involving a target and an interferer:
+Scenes are generated based on two scenarios involving a target and an interferer.
+Interferers can be either a competing speaker or a noise:

-* Target speaker + Competing speaker
+* Scenario 1: Target speaker + Competing speaker
-* Target speaker + Noise
+* Scenario 2: Target speaker + Noise

 Information about the speech and noise data can be found [here](https://challenge.cogmhear.org/#/challenge-data/data-spec).

 ## Building the scenes

+Training and development datasets are disjoint regarding speakers and noises.
-Each scene in the training and development datasets is composed by a different target and a unique noise segment.
+Each scene is composed by a unique target and a unique noise.

 **Target and Interferer selection**